 Secure lid and set IP to 'Manual' and use the + or I buttons to set to 45.
 Set top valve to 'Seal'.

-For the Hogao, heat oil in large skillet and sauté scallions until soft.
+For the Hogao, heat oil in large skillet over medium heat and sauté scallions until soft.
 Add garlic, cumin, and salt and cook until fragrant.

 Add fire roasted tomatoes, vinegar, and lime juice.
 Cook for a few minutes and then turn to low for 5 minutes.